 Discover Ben Tre and its surroundings

 Located 85 km south of Ho Chi Minh City, at the end of one of the main branches of the Mekong River, Ben Tre province is a destination off the beaten track of the Mekong Delta.
 This oasis of tranquility and rustic authenticity is considered throughout Vietnam as the "land of coconut".
-The plantations of coconut that extend as far as the eye can reach cover a very large part of the territory of this province, to which are added the rice fields, the orchards crumbling under the tropical fruits, the vegetable gardens and the innumerable channels.
-A real paradise that we like to discover on foot, by bike or by boat.
+The plantations of coconut trees that extend as far as the eye can see cover a very large part of the territory of this province, to which are added the rice fields, the orchards crumbling under the tropical fruits, the vegetable gardens and the innumerable water channels.
+A real paradise that we like to discover on foot, bike or by boat.

 The coconut tree, emblem of Ben Tre province

 The locals call the coconut tree "the tree of life" so it is an inexhaustible resource for many families who live from coconut cultivation and processing.
 Everything is usable in a coconut tree, from palm leaf to fruit.
 Going to a family coconut factory is a must visit when travelling to Ben Tre province.
 Gourmands are at the party with the discovery of the secrets of making coconut candies, a specialty of the Mekong Delta.
 It’s an artisanal process that consists of mixing 80% of coconut milk, 10% of cane sugar and 10% of rice malt, to obtain a paste that will be used to make these delicious treats.